hewison-chris/agora-cl-docs/website/docs/how-agora-cl-works/beacon-node.md

 The blockchain service is arguably the most important part of the project, as it allows the network to reach consensus on the state of the protocol itself.
 It is responsible for handling the life cycle of blocks, and applies the [fork choice rule](/docs/terminology#fork-choice-rule) and [state transition function](/docs/terminology#state-transition-function) provided by the [core package](#core-package) to advance the beacon chain.

 In Ethereum, blocks can be proposed in intervals known as _slots_, which are period of seconds.
-During a slot, proposers are assigned to create and send blocks into the beacon node for acceptance.
+During a slot, proposers are assigned to create and send blocks into the Agora node for acceptance.
 It is possible, however, that proposer may fail to do their job at their assigned slot; in this case, the blockchain service processes skipped slots appropriately to ensure that the chain does not stall.

 ## Operations service